gargvishesh/druid/docs/multi-stage-query/index.md

 **2022.01** <a href="#2022.01" name="2022.01">#</a>

-- Talaria-based queries can now be issued using the async query API provided by the [`imply-sql-async`](https://docs.imply.io/latest/druid/querying/sql-async-download-api/#submit-a-query) extension.
+- Multi-stage queries can now be issued using the async query API provided by the [`imply-sql-async`](https://docs.imply.io/latest/druid/querying/sql-async-download-api/#submit-a-query) extension.
 (15014)
 - New `talariaFinalizeAggregations` parameter may be set to false to cause queries to emit nonfinalized aggregation results.
 (15010)
 - INSERT queries obtain minimally-sized locks rather than locking the entire target datasource.
 (15003)
-- The Query view of the web console now has tabs and an engine selector that allows issuing Talaria-based queries.
+- The Query view of the web console now has tabs and an engine selector that allows issuing multi-stage queries.
   The dedicated "Talaria" view has been removed.
 - The web console includes an ingestion spec conversion tool.
-It performs a best-effort conversion of a native batch ingestion spec into a Talaria-based SQL query.
+It performs a best-effort conversion of a native batch ingestion spec into a SQL query.
 It does not guarantee perfect fidelity, so we recommend that you review the generated SQL query before running it.
 - INSERT queries with LIMIT and `talariaSegmentGranularity` set to "all" now execute properly and write a single segment to the target datasource.
 Previously, these queries would fail.
 (15051)